-Whether you want to help marriage partners, children, or people with substance abuse or learning disabilities, enrolling in a Florida psychology college can put your career on the fast track.
+Whether you want to help marriage partners, children, or people with substance abuse or learning disabilities, enrolling in a Florida psychology college can be used to help meet your career goals.
 Online psychology schools in Florida offer accredited associate's, bachelor, master's, and PhD programs that can prepare you for entry into the field or advancement to a specialized role.
 Online Florida psychology degree programs are often self-paced and enable you to build skills for your career without interrupting your busy work or family life.

 To work as a certified school psychologist in Florida, you need to complete at least a master's degree and minimum of 1,200 hours of supervised experience.
 A licensed school psychologist in Florida must complete 60 semester hours of specialized learning and three years of experience as a school psychologist.
 Psychologists must hold a doctoral degree, complete two years of full-time experience, and pass the Examination for Professional Practice in Psychology.

 Job Projections and Salaries for Graduates of Online Psychology Schools in Florida

 The state of Florida predicts that jobs for new psychologists should grow 2.2 percent a year between 2009 and 2017, while positions for counselors and school psychologists are expected to increase at a 1.8 percent annual rate.

 Florida mental health professionals enjoyed competitive wages in 2009.
 Check out the median annual wage for some popular psychology professions:

 - Medical and public health social workers: $45,120

 The field of psychology is as diverse as the human mind, and the many psychology degree programs in Florida can help you get the required training to join this dynamic field.